Totally-Kyle/Spotify-Analysis/README.md

 # modeling

 For the modeling I did an elbow plot and silhouette polt with and without scaling.
-Based on the result from the plots I determined how many clusters were present in the dataframe and used that for my prediciton .
+Based on the result from the plots I determined how many clusters were present in the dataframe and used that for my prediciton.
+I used PCA to better show the clusters and then I labled what topic each cluster represented.